-But what if you don't have cornmeal to use as a thickening agent?
+What if you don't have cornmeal to use as a thickening agent?
 Thankfully there are many easy ways to thicken chili with items you probably already have in your pantry and most of them will not affect the flavor of your chili.
-Excess liquid be gone!
+Excess liquid-- be gone!

-Chili too thin?
+Is your chili too thin?
 Add more beans!
 Pinto beans, black beans, and kidney beans all release natural starches when they break down.
 You can also mash beans in a separate bowl with a potato masher to thicken as well.
+Add some jalapenos, sour cream, and diced green onion for that extra kick until it reaches your desired consistency!

 Add Xanthan Gum